-Mike has been with the Office of Health Care Statistics since 2002.
+Mike has been with the Health Care Information and Analysis/Health Care Statistics program (HIA/HCS) since 2002.
 He currently works on the Business Team, performing several office functions including data privacy, compliance oversight, administrative rulemaking, project management and ERISA Opt-In.
-Mike serves as the OHCS Records Officer and also provides assistance to the Data Use Subcommittee, a subcommittee of the Utah Health Data Committee.
+Mike serves as the HIA/HCS Records Officer and also provides assistance to the Data Use Subcommittee, a subcommittee of the Utah Health Data Committee.
 Mike is recognized as a Certified Public Manager in the State of Utah and is a Great Basin Public Health Scholar.

 Kimberly Partain McNamara

 Senior Research Analyst